gabrielealbertini/gabrielealbertini.github.io/index.md

 I used numerical and theoretical models to uncover the *physical mechanisms governing friction* in a collaboration with [Jay Fineberg](http://old.phys.huji.ac.il/~jay/) and [Ilya Svetlizky](https://scholar.google.co.il/citations?user=44mVMhIAAAAJ&hl=en), who performed the experimental work.

-I worked on an experimental project on fracture of *multi-material 3D printed polymers* with [Laurent Ponson](http://www.laurentponson.com/).
+I worked on an experimental project on fracture of *multi-material 3D printed polymers* with [Laurent Ponson](http://www.laurentponson.com/) and [Mathias Lebihain](https://scholar.google.com/citations?user=ZUSWpmMAAAAJ&hl=en&oi=ao).

 I collaborated with [Ahmed Elbanna](https://publish.illinois.edu/mcslabuiuc/) on the development of a new *hybrid numerical method* coupling Finite Elements and Boundary Elements.